 The Township of King's Mayor's Youth Action Team (MYAT) formed in 2015 and is a voluntary group of young individuals between the ages of 13 to 18 (Grade 9 to 12) whose goal is to support and recognize their fellow youth and ensure that young voices are heard throughout the Township of King.
-We are always accepting new members, so please contact Kenzie Van Wagner at email@example.com if you are interesting in joining!
+We are always accepting new members,come to our next meeting.
+For more information contact firstname.lastname@example.org.

 The Main objectives of the Mayor's Youth Action Team are: